Want to get your message in front of thousands of security professionals?

 We will work together on defining the best format for your sponsored messagesWe will collaborate on the best format/content for your adverts before the release of each agreed issue.

-"What's the 'optimum' week to book?"
+"Which is the 'optimum' week to book?"
 This varies on each company's preference.
-Some companies decide to book in correspondence with the release of a new product or the weeks before an event they host.
+For example, some companies decide to book in correspondence with the release of a new product or the weeks before an event they host.
 So that depends on the content you choose to promote.
-That said, a typical pattern I see is companies booking one slot per month for at least two consecutive quarters.
+That said, I typically see a pattern of companies booking one slot per month for at least two consecutive quarters.

 |Date (yyyy/mm/dd)||Issue||Slot - 1||Slot - 2|